wentam/bottom-bracket/notes/misc.md

 * To bootstrap aarrp, we could implement it once in as simple of an assembly language as possible - like RISC-V - then demand that those who wish to bootstrap must run a RISC-V virtual machine.
 If you keep it to a minimal portion of the risc-V instruction set, said VM could be very simple.
 We could even write some VMs.
 * Idea: support execution of macros written for a different platform/arch through virtualization in more advanced implementations of aarrp.
 * Helpful line for documentation purposes: "aarrp exposes all levels of abstraction for you to see and interact with, including machine language."
+* Once we have a high-level language, a video walking through the abstractions bottom-up would be a great way to demonstrate what aarrp is about.
+* We probably want to implement macros in the aarrp language (not builtin) for elf executables (not just relocatable object files), as well as implement a linker directly in macros.
+That way, you can actually specify your entire build process directly inside aarrp.

+(link-elf-executable (elf64-relocatable foo) (include "somefile_with_elf64-relocatable.aarrp"))

+Would expand into an elf executable.

+No makefiles required!
+It's all aarrp!

+Worth thinking about how we would implement incremental builds with this.
+* If we're writing our own assembler in machine language, could we share this assembler implementation for fully-verifiable bootstrapping?
+Could we writing it in a simple file format like stage0 "hex", then for the in-aarrp implementation include and parse it into aarrp structures?
+* I don't like that byte_buffer stuff needs to be part of the public interface with the current design, and used when implementing macros.
+I want byte_buffer to be an implementation detail and I want as minimal of a public interface as possible.
+I think we need to rethink this interface.
+    * macro(*input_structure, *cleanup_out) -> absolute output pointer or NULL for nothing.
+Macro writes a pointer to a cleanup function to *cleanup_out such as free() or byte_buffer_free() if it wants aarrp to free it's data when it's done with it.
+    * counter-argument: the byte_buffer functions like byte_buffer_push_barray are highly convienient for constructing output, and if we're going to provide this as public anyway we may as well use it as the default interface.
+        * but of course, this could all still be implemented inside aarrp-land.
+* We want to limit the amount of builtin functions available to macro as well.
+We plan to give users the ability to define build-time functions of their own in some way.
+* I'm starting to think that there should be no self-hosted implementation.
+I want to encourage everyone to go through fully verifiable bootstrapping paths, and aarrp is so simple the assembly implementations can be well-optimized.
+Either way we need an assembly implementation per-platform to bootstrap.
+    * counter-argument: not every platform needs a bootstrap implementation necessarily, as aarrp can be cross-compiled from another machine or through virtualization as a bootstrap process.
+A self-hosted implementation could then cover a wider range of platforms